Jack Lowe Sr.

-John B. Jack Lowe Sr. (July 22, 1913 – 1980) was a Dallas native who founded Texas Distributors Inc. in the back of his aunt's auto parts store.
-Lowe established the company's servant-leadership culture dedicated to help employees succeed.
-It remains part of the company's vision and values to this day.
+John B. Jack Lowe Sr. (July 22, 1913 – 1980) was a Dallas native who founded Texas Distributors Inc.

-While building the company, Lowe became involved with the lives of others.
-Lowe served as a chairman of the multiracial Dallas Alliance Education Task Force, which worked to develop a widely accepted school desegregation plan.
+Lowe also served as a chairman of the multiracial Dallas Alliance Education Task Force, which worked to develop a widely accepted school desegregation plan.
 The plan was adopted almost word-for-word by the United States federal courts.
 In 1976, Lowe was awarded Dallas' highest community service accolades—the Linz Award—for his work on the Dallas Alliance Education Task Force.

 Lowe also helped strengthen the Greater Dallas Council of Churches and he served on the Citizens Council.
 He was active on the boards of the Community Relations Commission, Salvation Army, American Red Cross, Urban League, YMCA and Girl Scout Council.
 He also was a member and chairman of the Cotton Bowl Athletic Association, the Salesmanship Club of Dallas and the Dallas Kiwanis Club.

-Lowe died in 1980 at the age of 67, leaving behind his wife Harriet sons Ed, Bob, and Jack and daughter Ann Williams.

 Early life

-Jack Lowe Sr.'s father, John Burford Lowe, was a traveling insurance salesman who often left his wife, Florence, and their infant son behind while travelling.
-In 1913 or 1914, J.B.
-Lowe left his wife and baby in New Orleans.
-Needing money, Mrs. Florence Lowe spoke to the owner of a grocery store, and he agreed to give her enough money for milk and food in exchange for her working at his store.
-However, she later fell too sick to work and earn money.
-The grocer got in touch with Mrs. Lowe's mother who moved Mrs. Lowe and baby to Farmerville, Louisiana.

-The Lowes were back together in Dallas by 1923, and Florence went to work as a stenographer for Dallas Power & Light (DP&L).
-Three weeks later, her husband died from pneumonia.
-By 1924, Mrs. Lowe worked as secretary to C.W.
-Davis, who was then the general manager of DP&L but was soon to become president, and her fortunes improved gradually.
+Jack Lowe Sr.'s father, John Burford Lowe, was a traveling insurance salesman.
+Lowe's mother, Florence, went to work as a stenographer for Dallas Power & Light (DP&L).
+By 1924, she worked as secretary to C.W.
+Davis, who was then the general manager of DP&L.